 Step 1 – Begin the experiment by preparing your coffee filter.
-Do that by first folding it in half.
+Smooth the coffee filter out and fold it in half.

 Step 2 – Next, use the markers to draw and color in circles of different colors on the coffee filters.
 The circles should be an inch apart and near the center of the coffee filter.

 Helpful Tip: Only use 4 colors max per coffee filter.
 If you want to experiment with more than 4 colors then use multiple coffee filters.

 Step 3 – Pour one inch of water into an empty glass and add one teaspoon of salt.
 Stir until the salt is combined.

-Step 5 – Shape the coffee filter into a cylinder and place it into the glass.
-The bottom should just touch the water.
+Step 4 – Shape the coffee filter into a cylinder and place it into the glass.
+The bottom of the coffee filter should just touch the water.
 Then take a few minutes to make some observations.
 Do you notice anything happening with the water and the coffee filter?
 Let the glass and coffee filter sit for 30 minutes to an hour and then come back to see what happened.